prasanthrangan/hyprdots/README.md

 >```

 Please reboot after the install script completes and takes you to sddm login screen (or black screen) for the first time.
-For more details, please refer [installation.md](https://github.com/prasanthrangan/hyprdots/blob/main/installation.md)
+For more details, please refer [installation wiki](https://github.com/prasanthrangan/hyprdots/wiki/Installation)

 <div align = right> <br><br>